ropensci/chirps/inst/paper/paper.md

 # Acknowledgements

-This work was supported by the The Nordic Council of Ministers (https://www.norden.org/en).
+This work was supported by The Nordic Joint Committee for Agricultural and Food Research (grant num.
+202100-2817).
 The idea for this package was conceived during the course "Analysing Spatial Data" at the Norwegian School of Economics (NHH), we thank Professor Roger Bivand for his insights.

 # References